Mikko-Huuskonen-Pro/Zinux/README.md

 Zinux

-Copyright (C) 2026 Zinux contributors
+Copyright (C) 2026 Mikko Huuskonen

 This project is licensed under the GNU General Public License version 3 or later (GPL-3.0-or-later).